 In June 2019, during a Council of Ministers, President Macky Sall stressed the urgency of introducing, a bill allocating income from the exploitation of petroleum resources taking into account future generations and reiterated his decision to expand the Strategic Orientation Committee for Oil and Gas (COS-PETRO-GAS) to representatives of civil society .

 Fiscal Measures for a Green Economy

 Another fiscal incentive was created in 2009 through the adoption of the National Biogas Programme, which was allocated a direct grant of CFA 240 million to subsidize total initial investment costs, which were partially financed by the government.
-The project aims to provide sustainable energy for cooking and lighting, while also improving agricultural productivity as biogas waste can be used as fertilizer.
+This incentive was complemented by a subsidy covering 25% of total investment cost when the system was installed .
+The project aimed to provide sustainable energy for cooking and lighting, while also improving agricultural productivity as biogas waste can be used as fertilizer.